skoomasteve/Simple-Line-Utility/README.md

 -You can also convert the line endings (EOL) to Uinux if desired.

-If your new to powershell scripting, try running the utility with powershell ise that comes with windows.
+If your new to powershell scripting, try running the utility with PowerShell ise that comes with windows.